-Moderated by Artistic Director Susan Caraballo, a conversation with Carol Jazzar (Carol Jazzar Contemporary Art), Mark Dean (Dean Project), Adler Guerrier (Dimensions Variable) and other gallerists will be presented Wednesday, Oct.
+Moderated by Artistic Director Susan Caraballo, a conversation with Carol Jazzar (Carol Jazzar Contemporary Art), Mark Dean (Dean Project), Adler Guerrier (Dimensions Variable) and other gallerists will be presented tonight, Oct.
 23rd at 7:00 pm and is open to the public.

 The conversation will address the many alternatives that have arisen in the art world that challenge the traditional gallery system.